 The Village has historically achieved excellent satisfaction ratings for solid waste services.
-In FY 2015, the Village modified its collection services to automated, once a week, same day pickup for trash, recycling, and yard debris to improve operating efficiencies.
-In FY19, glass was no longer accepted into the recycling stream by the materials recycling facility thus decreasing overall satisfaction with Solid Waste collection.
+In FY 2023, Public Services launched a glass recycling drop-off location to better meet the needs of our residents.
 The Village projects satisfaction ratings of 95% for the five-year planning period.